-Dr Tobias Garstecki is an independent consultant and Senior Associate at adelphi.
+Dr Tobias Garstecki is an independent Senior Associate and Senior Associate at adelphi.
 His cooperation with adelphi has so far focused on the development, implementation, and follow-up of training programmes on environmental policy and particularly biodiversity conservation, and on the analysis of good practice in Natura 2000 management.

 He has assisted adelphi – and the International Academy for Nature Conservation of the Federal Agency for Nature Conservation as the client – during the design of the Klaus Toepfer Fellowship Programme, an extra-occupational training programme for emerging nature conservation leaders from Central and Eastern Europe, the Caucasus and Central Asia, and has facilitated the training modules of this programme.